-After approval a new version of the CPS is created and published beside the former version on the repository website (https://repository.eid.belgium.be).
+After approval a new version of the CPS is created and published beside the former version on the repository website (eID Repository Website).

 9.12.3 Circumstances Under Which OID Must be Changed

 Minor changes to this CPS that do not materially affect the assurance level of this CPS are indicated by a decimal number change (e.g. version 1.0 changes to version 1.1), while major changes to this CPS are indicated by an integer number change (e.g. version 1.0 changes to version 2.0).